La Altagracia Province: Geography

 In the province there are three protected areas: the Eastern National Park, the Bávaro lagoon, and the Maimón lagoon.
-The National Park of the East is the habitat of a varied terrestrial, marine and bird biodiversity.
-Among the most outstanding marine species in this park are the dolphin and the manatee.
+The National Park of the East (also known as Cotubanamá National Park) is the habitat of a varied terrestrial, marine and bird biodiversity, of which 112 species have been recorded, eight of which are endemic to the country and eleven to the Caribbean.
+Among the marine species native to this park are turtles, dolphins, and manatees.
+The park is located on a peninsula trapezoidal in shape and measures 310 km2, also incorporating Saona Island.
+The park has hiking trails that connect to caves and springs.

-The Bávaro lagoon is the habitat of the cyprinodon nichollsi, a fish that is in danger of extinction, and is a temporary refuge for migratory ducks fleeing from the cold north.
+The Bávaro lagoon is the habitat of the cyprinodon nichollsi, a fish that is in danger of extinction, and is a refuge for migratory ducks.

 Economy

 Tourism is one of the main economic activities in the province.
 It has first-class international hotel complexes, which places it in one of the main tourist destinations in the Caribbean and the entire Latin America region, which represent a very important source of income for the province, the destinations of Bávaro and Punta Cana being especially well known.

 The province also has a notable economic activity based on extensive cattle ranching and agriculture.
 It is estimated that it has around 775,000 hectares of the province are dedicated to cattle ranching, which places it as the second province in the largest number of cattle.
 Agricultural activity comes hand in hand with the production of sugar cane and rice, as well as the production of corn, beans, and different foods such as cassava, plantain, yams and sweet potato.
 Fishing is also common on the coastal areas, not only as a traditional economic activity, but also as a tourist and sports activity.